 An introduction to Quantum Mechanics.
 To help guide you into the realm of the very small the course is presented using 3D Stereo Graphics.
 The power of visual communication is used to make the complex mathematical models of quantum a little more comprehensible.

 The Need for Quantum

 Classical physics provided us with an intuitive description of the world about us.
-It introduced concepts of force, energy and momentum which combined are powerful tools to predict the dynamics of many physical system.
+It introduced concepts of force, energy and momentum, which combined, are powerful tools to predict the dynamics of many physical systems.
 With the coming of the twentieth century the limits of this physics were starting to be found.
-The limits became apparent with the discovery of the very small build block of the universe.
+The limits became apparent with the discovery of the very small building blocks of the universe.
 A new physics was required for the new fundamental particles of nature.

 This new physics drew on classical physics but it required very new abstract concepts to provide accurate predictive powers for the atomic realm.
 The first lecture will introduce you to the classical concepts that still play a role in quantum physics, and how they have been reinterpreted.

 All the fundamental building blocks possess both a wave and particle nature.
 The wave is used to predict where a particle may be, and the momenta the particle may possess.
 Neither can be known with absolute certainty.
 In this lecture we encounter the Uncertainty Principle.
 A principle at the very heart of Quantum Physics that encapsulates Quantum's conceptual deviation from classical physics.

 We look at the intrinsic quantum nature of elementary particles.
 One quality called spin provides us with a simple property to model.
 Quantum mechanics provides a mathematical description of this quantum nature with very good predictive powers.
 The course does not contain any of the maths but provides you with a graphical model for the maths.
 We apply this model to the polarization of light.